-Do not be afraid to test out different strategies at digital workplace.
+Do not be afraid to test out different strategies in the digital workplace.
 There is no best organizational culture model.
 Each solution works best as a result of taking the best ideas and co-opting them for personal use and reconfiguration.

 Disrupt the flow of monotony and break out of rhythms that don’t suit you.
 The more you can adapt to change, the easier it will be to make changes that will have positive lasting consequences.